7 Critical Factors for Successful Selection of CDMO for Cell and Gene Therapy Manufacturing

 6. Communication

 Effective communication with CDMO is another key element in building the success.
-Having good and open communication with the CDMO will allow you to make ad-hoc changes and adaptations during the development, optimisation, and manufacturing of CGT product.
+Having good and open communication with the CDMO will allow you to make ad-hoc changes and adaptations during the development, optimisation, and manufacturing of CAGT product.
 Answering emails and phones in reasonable time is expected from both parties.
 It is also advised to have your own project manger/product owner who will keep the record of agreed decisions.

 7. Miscellaneous

 Generally, it is advised to have a person with the production process knowledge to be present in the CDMO site during development, optimisation and manufacturing to troubleshoot any issue arising during the process.
-This approach will speed up the production, ensure quality, and minimise problems during production of CGT.
+This approach will speed up the production, ensure quality, and minimise problems during production of CAGT.
 It is quite common approach for big commercial producers of CGT, which are in need of use the CDMO partner.

 Are you in the process of developing a cell and gene therapy product?